usnistgov/MATS/docs/source/Analysis of ASCENDS Line Spectra.rst

 	New_Simulation_conditions['SNR'] = 5000
 	new_pressures = pd.DataFrame(data = {'Pressures' : [5, 10, 25], 'SNR': [5000, 5000, 5000]})
 	New_Simulation_conditions = New_Simulation_conditions.append(new_pressures)

+In the Monte Carlo simulation the inital guesses will be perturbed from the simulation value by the uncertainty reported in the experimental fit.

 .. code:: ipython3